dotzenith/blog/content/posts/setting-up-ddns-with-cloudflare.md/index.md

 ```
 > Note: Make sure you have a corresponding A record for the `hostname` in your Cloudflare dashboard

-Once the config file is taken care, we can enable and start the service by running the following:
+Once the config file is taken care of, we can enable and start the service by running the following:

 ```
 sudo systemctl enable inadyn.service sudo systemctl start  inadyn.service
 ```

-And you can check the status running:
+And you can check the status by running:

 ```
 sudo systemctl status inadyn.service